Badgerati/Pode.Web/docs/Tutorials/Elements/Table.md

 ## Options

+### Compact

+If you have a lot of data that needs to be displayed, and you need to see more on the screen without scrolling, you can supply the `-Compact` switch to `New-PodeWebTable`.
+This will remove extra padding space on rows, to help show more data than normal.

 ### Click

 You can set a table's rows to be clickable by passing `-Click`.
 This by default will set it so that when a row is clicked the page is reloaded, and the `-DataColumn` value for that row will be set in the query string as `?value=<value>` - available in `$WebEvent.Query.Value`.